LocuraDU/DU-Locura-Screens-And-Signs/DU-Animated-Atom/README.md

 # Install
 - Paste contents of "source.lua" into following...
-- Screen/Sign > Advanced > Edit Content > Mode - LUA
+- Screen/Sign > Advanced > Edit Content > Mode - HTML
 > **Warning**
 > This may or may not work with some screens or signs.
 Please check list below.